dreamcatcher-tech/network/ideas/Interpulse/CRM/Deploy V1.md

+# Server
 Make a js file in a separate repo that publishes as `crm-cli` that when run, will:
 1. Store its blocks on disk
 2. Begin listening on the given address
 3. Load up SSL certs
 4. publish its multiaddresses to console
+5. install bar bones version of the CRM.
+6. populate the sector data
+7. optionally generate fake customer data and progressively insert it

 To deploy this onsite:
 `yarn install --global @dreamcatcher-tech/crm-cli`